ActiveVisionLab/LaLaLoc/README.md

 # Overview

-This is the code repository for LaLaLoc and LaLaLoc++
+This is the code repository for LaLaLoc and LaLaLoc++.

+* We currently provide:
-* We currently provide training and evaluation code for LaLaLoc, for both the Image-to-Layout and Layout-to-Layout configurations.
+  * Training and evaluation code for LaLaLoc, for both the Image-to-Layout and Layout-to-Layout configurations.

-* Code for LaLaLoc++ is coming soon!
+  * Training and evaluation code for LaLaLoc++'s plan and image branches.
+  * Pretrained models for all the provided configs.

 ## LaLaLoc++: Global Floor Plan Comprehension for Layout Localisation in Unvisited Environments
 **Henry Howard-Jenkins and Victor Adrian Prisacariu**